Join me backstage at Vulkan Arena for a talk with Norwegian pop singer Chris Holsten.

 Welcome to Mexico.

 Thank you, Chris.
-The Norwegian winter is approaching, and you, looking cool under the sun, is exactly what we need.
+The Norwegian winter is approaching, and you, looking good under the sun, is exactly what we need.

 During my conversation with Chris, he answered my question with a genuine passion for music.
 That’s not surprising.

 Right now, Chris Holsten is among the most popular artists on the Norwegian music scene.
 And his performance at Vulkan Arena after our conversation?
-Like the cool ones put it; he was killing it.
+He killed it.

 More by Chris Holsten: